-Bucks offers flexible learning, so you can study this course alongside your work or other commitments – and we will tailor the way it is delivered based on your particular needs and work profile.
+Bucks offers distance learning, so you can study this course alongside your work or other commitments – and we will tailor the way it is delivered based on your particular needs and work profile.

 You will receive lectures and study materials online, as well as podcasts and other tools, and interact with your tutors online, through discussion boards, blogs and wikis.

-Visits from industry professionals and web seminars are an integral part of the programme, giving you first-hand insight into current aviation security practice, and preparing you for working, or progressing, in this emerging field.
+Virtual visits from industry professionals and web seminars are an integral part of the programme, giving you first-hand insight into current aviation security practice, and preparing you for working, or progressing, in this emerging field.